RedisTimeSeries/RedisTimeSeries/docs/commands.md

 > DEST_KEY should be of a `timeseries` type, and should be created before TS.CREATERULE is called.

-> *Performance Notice*: if a compaction rule exits on a timeseries `TS.ADD` performance might be reduced, the complexity of `TS.ADD` is always O(M) when M is the amount of compactions rules or O(1).

 ### TS.DELETERULE - delete a compaction rule
 ```sql
 TS.DELETERULE sourceKey destKey
 ```
 * sourceKey - key name for source time series
 * destKey - key name for destination time series